-S Exclusive Option Agreement ("this Agreement") is executed by and among the Parties below as of, in, the People's Republic of China"):
+China"):

-Party A ;
+Party A ;;

 Party B ;

-Party C ;
+Party C ;;

-Party D ·
+Party D :

-his Agreement, Party A and Party B shall be collectively referred to as the "Shareholders"; each of Party A, Party B, Party C and Party D shall be to as a "Party" respectively, and collectively referred to as the "Parties."
+this Agreement, Party A and Party B shall be collectively referred to as the " Shareholders "; each of Party A, Party B, Party C and Party D shall be to as a " Party " respectively, and collectively referred to as the " Parties ."

-Wh nereas:
+Wl nereas:

 1. The Shareholders collectively hold 100% of the equity interest in Party D;

-2. The Shareholders jointly and severally agree to grant Party C an exclusive right through this Agreement, and Party C agrees to accept such exclusive right to purchase all or part equity interest held by the Shareholders in Party D:
+2. The Shareholders jointly and severally agree to grant Party C an exclusive right through this Agreement, and Party C agrees to accept such exclusive right to purchase all or part equity interest held by the Shareholders in Party D;

-Party C is a wholly foreign-owned enterprise registered in China.
+3. Party C is a wholly foreign-owned enterprise registered in China.